The prints you see here are a process called giclèe,

 pattern here, and all colors of ink are sprayed on the paper at

-one time, by a press contolled by a computer.
+one time, by a press controlled by a computer.
 The giclèe

 prints were made by Peter West at World West Gallery in Washington, PA.
 He is the best printmaker I've ever worked with, and his gallery is a joy to behold.

 Each print has been inspected, signed and numbered by myself.
-They come with a 4" off-white mat, foamcore backing, and a certificate on the back that explains the printing process, contains the edition number, and tells a story about the inspiration for the painting.
+They are mounted on foamcore with plastic corners and shrinkwrapped.
+Each has a certificate on the back that explains the printing process, contains the edition number, and tells a story about the inspiration for the painting.

 Feel free to contact me with any